These homemade hot cross buns are so easy to make and taste much better then the ones you get at the store! The whole family will love them!

 And they’re delicious.

-Tips for perfect Hot Cross Buns:
+How to make Hot Cross Buns:

-- If you want to prep them ahead, you can make them up to the point where you shape them into buns, then let them rise until they’re almost doubled (30-45 minutes), and place them in the fridge overnight.
+- If you want to prep ahead, you can make these up to the point where you shape them into buns, then let them rise until they’re almost doubled (30-45 minutes), and place them in the fridge overnight.
 The next day take them out of the fridge to warm up and finish rising, about 90 minutes before you’re ready to bake them.

 - These are best the day you bake them, but if you keep them tightly covered they’ll still be tasty for a couple of days afterwards, just reheat them gently in the microwave, or even slice them and toast them a bit